Formatting and presenting your assessments correctly is important because many include marks for presentation.

 General guidelines for electronic submissions

-- Most assignments should be produced using Microsoft Word.
+- Most assessments should be produced using Microsoft Word.

-- You can also submit assignments using: .doc, .docx, .xls, .xlsx or .rtf.
+- You can also submit assessments using: .doc, .docx, .xls, .xlsx or .rtf.

 - if you don’t have Microsoft Word go to My Open Polytechnic to download and access your free version